 The overall aim of the General Student Council (GSC) is to improve quality of the life of the college community and all matters that enhance the learning experience for current and future students.

 Like students in other Schools at Queen’s, every undergraduate Theology student is assigned to a personal tutor.
-Your personal tutor is the member of College Faculty who will meet you at first–year induction and take a personal interest in you throughout your studies, inviting you for a chat on a regular basis.
+Your personal tutor is the member of College Faculty who will meet you at your induction and take a personal interest in you throughout your studies, inviting you for a chat on a regular basis.
 With or from your tutor you can (for example):

 Your personal tutor is available during office hours, contactable by email otherwise and always ready to help you if you need something.